cloudfoundry/cf-deployment/gcp-deployment-guide.md

 Refer to the discussion of quotas above for details.

 You can run `bbl create-lbs`,
-which takes the following parameters, but only as command line flags:
+which takes the following parameters as command line flags:
 - `--type`:
   Tells `bbl` which set of load balancers to create.
   Possible values are `concourse` and `cf` (use `cf`).
 - `--domain`:
   The domain that will resolve to your load balancer.
   In CF parlance, it typically matches your `system_domain`.
 - `--cert`:
   A path to a file with a PEM-encoded SSL certificate.
   Remember that the cert should be valid for whichever domain you specify in the `--domain` flag.
 - `--key`:
   A path to a file with a PEM-encoded SSL key that corresponds to the cert provided in `--cert`.

 ##### Update your DNS records to point to your GCP load balancer
 The `create-lbs` command will create an NS record in Google's CloudDNS